petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/greenfield.md

 ---
-title: Greenfield
+title: Deploy a VM or Virtual Machine Scale Set with MSP
-description: Learn more about deploying a VM with MSP
+description: Learn about deploying a virtual machine or a virtual machine scale set with Metadata Security Protocol (MSP).
 author: minnielahoti
 ms.service: azure-virtual-machines
 ms.topic: how-to